Enter your ZIP to find local pros.

 Mosaic Tile

-Often used as borders or accent pieces since they can add bold visual interest, mosaic tiles are usually made of ceramic.
-They typically measure two inches or smaller on each side, and are often sold in sheets with mesh backing to hold the design together.
+Mosaic tiles are often used as borders or accent features because they add bold visual interest.
+They are usually made of ceramic or glass and measure about two inches or smaller on each side.
+Most mosaics are sold in sheets with mesh backing, making them easier to install while preserving the pattern.

 Mosaic Tile